10 Tips For New Nurses To Make You Feel Better At Work

 - If you can’t remember exact lab value ranges or appropriate vital signs for age groups, just look it up.

-Nurses are great at cheating until it’s ingrained in our memory, and it’s totally acceptable.
+Nurses are great at cheating until it’s ingrained in our memory, and this is totally acceptable.
 Carry pocket-sized reference guides, download quick-reference apps, and stick index cards with normal ranges in the back of your ID badge holder.

 5. You are your most important patient